hyprland-community/pyprland/site/scratchpads_advanced.md

 number of pixels separating the scratchpad from the screen border, depends on the [animation](#animation) set.

 > [!tip]
-> Since version 2.2.4 it is also possible to set a string to express percentages of the screen (eg: '`3%`').
+> It is also possible to set a string to express percentages of the screen (eg: '`3%`').

 ## `max_size` (optional)